minhminh322/trai-code-200-ds-algo/week1/sliding-window-fixed-size/sliding-window-fixed-size.md

 Sliding window is a powerful technique, especially when dealing with subarray problems.
 It helps optimize time complexity, and in this case, using a set facilitates efficient element lookup.

-Remember, sliding window can have fixed and variable variations, and it's a valuable tool for solving a variety of problems.
+Remember, sliding window can have fixed and dynamic variations, and it's a valuable tool for solving a variety of problems.

 # General Template